Algerian War: Harkis

 The so-called Harkis, from the Algerian-Arabic dialect word harki (soldier), were indigenous Muslim Algerians (as opposed to European-descended Catholics or indigenous Algerian Maghrebi Jews) who fought as auxiliaries on the French side.
 Some of these were veterans of the Free French Forces who participated in the liberation of France during World War II or in the Indochina War.
-The term also came to include civilian indigenous Algerians who supported a French Algeria.
+The term also came to broadly include civilian indigenous Algerians who supported a French Algeria.
 According to French government figures, there were 236,000 Algerian Muslims serving in the French Army in 1962 (four times more than in the FLN), either in regular units (Spahis and Tirailleurs) or as irregulars (harkis and moghaznis).
 Some estimates suggest that, with their families, the indigenous Muslim loyalists may have numbered as many as 1 million.

 In 1962, around 90,000 Harkis took refuge in France, despite French government policy against this.
 Pierre Messmer, Minister of the Armies, and Louis Joxe, Minister for Algerian Affairs, gave orders to this effect.
+Harkis lacked civil rights and were often kept in 'temporary' concentration camps and are to this day barely spoken about or integrated in French society, though the Jacques Chirac administration made efforts to recognize their suffering and advance integration, In September of 2021, President Emmanuel Macron asked for forgiveness from Harkis for French mistreatment and abandonment.

-The Harkis were seen as traitors by many Algerians, and many of those who stayed behind suffered severe reprisals after independence.
+The Harkis are seen as traitors by many Algerians, and many of those who stayed behind suffered severe reprisals after independence, Harkis are compared to French Nazi sympathizers and are barred from revisiting Algeria.
 French historians estimate that somewhere between 50,000 and 150,000 Harkis and members of their families were killed by the FLN or by lynch mobs in Algeria, often in atrocious circumstances or after torture.
-The abandonment of the "Harkis" both the lack of recognition of those who died defending French Algeria and the neglect of those who escaped to France, remains an issue that France has not fully resolved—although the government of Jacques Chirac made efforts to recognize the suffering of these former allies.